kou5321/JobPortalWebsite-backend/README.md

 We've gone to great lengths to adhere to the **Java 21 + Spring Boot 3** community styleguide & best practices.

+It utilizes MongoDB to store jobPosting data and PostgreSQL to store user information.

 ---

 ## Table of Contents